WordPress/openverse/documentation/projects/proposals/publish_dataset/20230706-project_proposal.md

 - Determine if we host a single dataset for all media types, or separate datasets for different media types.
 - Develop a plan for updating the datasets regularly
-- Refine how we will provide access to our raw dataset for upload to
+- Refine how we will provide access to our initial, raw dataset for upload to HuggingFace.
+This refers to the initial, raw dump from Openverse, not the actual dataset which will be provided to users.
+These details are somewhat trivial as the data can be parsed and transformed prior to distribution.
-  HuggingFace:
-  - Delivery mechanism (a requester pays S3 bucket?)
+  - Delivery mechanism, likely a requester pays S3 bucket
-  - File format (parquet files?
-TSVs? a Postgres dump?)
+  - File format, likely parquet files

 We will also need to coordinate the launch of these efforts and associated outreach.
 See more about that in the [marketing section](#marketing).